Highly symmetric fundamental domains for lattices in R^2 and R^3: Conclusions and Outlook

 \subsection{Even more symmetry.}

-Are there fundamental cells $F$ with $[S(F):P(G)] >2$?
-We have found a few ones: In the case of oblique plane lattices there is a rectangular fundamental cell with $[S(F):P(G)] =4$.
-In the case of the triclinic primitive lattice there is a cuboidal fundamental cell with $[S(F):P(G)] =8$.
+Are there fundamental domains $F$ with $[S(F):P(G)] >2$?
+We have found a few: In the case of oblique plane lattices the rectangular fundamental $F$ might be a square.
+(This happens if $x=z$ in Figure \ref{fig:ob}.)
+In this case we obtain $[S(F):P(G)] =4$.
+In the case of the triclinic primitive lattice there is always a cuboidal fundamental domain with $[S(F):P(G)] =4$.
+In analogy to the oblique lattices in the plane, this cuboid might be a square prism or even a cube in some particular cases.
+This would yield $[S(F):P(G)] =8$ or $[S(F):P(G)] =24$, respectively.
 What is the maximal value of the index $[S(F):P(G)]$ in $\R^d$ ($d \ge 2$)?
+Is the maximal index always obtained by the lattices with the smallest point group?